ZhaohanM/FusionDTI/README.md

 The following three steps are the obtainment process:

-The first step, if you do not have Uniprot IDs, you will need to obtain them from the [Uniprot website](https://www.uniprot.org) based on existing amino acid sequences, protein names, etc. Then save them as a comma-delimited text file.
+The first step, if you do not have Uniprot IDs, you will need to obtain them from the [UniProt website](https://www.uniprot.org) based on existing amino acid sequences, protein names, etc. Then save them as a comma-delimited text file.

 In the second step, the following code is run to get the protein structure file corresponding to the Uniprot ID.
 ```